 Overwatering the plant can lead to waterlogging of the roots, which can lead to bacterial and fungal infections.

 You can also use the dip-stick test for checking whether the plant requires to be watered at the moment.

 Dip a wooden stick 2 inches in the soil; if the bottom of the stick comes out dry, then water the plant thoroughly.

-Tips to Water Lemon Lime Philodendron and Neon Pothos Properly
+Tips to Water Lemon Lime Philodendron vs Neon Pothos Properly

 - Only water the plant using room temperature water; avoid hot or cold water as it can cause scalding frost damage.

 - Use a soil moisture meter and check the moisture level in the soil and water accordingly.

 - Avoid using water that is contaminated with microorganisms or excessive minerals.